top of page

 While at Columbia University working towards my PhD in Environmental Health Sciences, I worked on a range of projects, including assessments of the association between asthma symptoms and emergency department visits and hospitalizations among adolescents in New York City, the impacts of NYC's Clean Heat Plan on indoor and outdoor air quality in apartments in northern Manhattan, the determinants of clean cooking fuel adoption and use in rural India, the impacts of clean cookstove interventions on air pollution exposure, birth outcomes, and early child health outcomes in a large randomized controlled trial in rural Ghana, and analysis of cooking fuel use and air pollution exposure patterns in Ecuador after decades of subsidized cooking gas.

-At Stanford, as a part of the Environmental Change and Human Outcomes Lab, I am working on understanding the health and climate benefits of clean-to-cleaner fuel transitions (e.g., from gas to renewable-based electricity) using Ecuador's ongoing promotion of induction stoves to replace gas cooking and also studying the health impacts of wildfire smoke pollution and coincident elevated temperatures in the US.
+At Stanford, as a part of the Environmental Change and Human Outcomes Lab, I worked on understanding the health and climate benefits of clean-to-cleaner fuel transitions (e.g., from gas to renewable-based electricity) using Ecuador's ongoing promotion of induction stoves to replace gas cooking and also the health impacts of wildfire smoke pollution and coincident elevated temperatures in the US.

 A93F3CFE-CAEB-4A29-B1CC-135AEC03742B_1_105_c.jpeg